wayneko/sentinel2/content/product_intro/what_is.md

 +++
-title = "What is sentinelllllll" date = 2018-08-27T11:44:02+08:00
+title = "What is Sentinel"
+date = 2018-08-27T11:44:02+08:00
 weight = 5
 +++

-# What is sentinelllllll
+# What is Sentinel

+The name should be Sentinel.
+Please mind the case.

 ## Overview